huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 Sometimes, even when applying all the above tweaks the throughput on a given GPU might still not be good enough.
 One easy solution is to change the type of GPU.
 For example switching from let's say a K80 (which you typically get on Google Colab) to a fancier GPU such as the V100 or A100.
 Although they are more expensive they are usually more cost effective than cheaper GPUs due to their larger memory and faster architecture.

 Now, let's take a step back and discuss what we should optimize for when scaling the training of large models.

-## How to scale

-When we train models there are a two aspects we want to optimize at the same time:

-- Data throughput/training time
-- Model performance

-We have seen that each method changes the memory usage and throughput.
-In general we want to maximize the throughput (samples/second) to minimize the training cost.
-This is generally achieved by utilizing the GPU as much as possible and thus filling GPU memory to its limit.
-For example, as mentioned earlier, we only employ gradient accumulation when we want to use a batch size beyond the size of the GPU memory.
-If the desired batch size fits into memory then there is no reason to apply gradient accumulation which will only slow down training.

-The second objective is model performance.
-Just because we can does not mean we should use a large batch size.
-As part of hyperparameter tuning you should determine which batch size yields the best result and then optimize the throughput accordingly.

 ## Efficient Software Prebuilds